bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 - No ambiguous Haskell type remains after simplification/generalization.
 - The template uses only supported lowering syntax.

-Populate `Rule::result_type`, `RuleArg::type`, and `Rule::constraints` from
-the inferred and bridged signature before `models/typecheck.cc` sees the rule.
+Retain the semantic Haskell signature on the rule, then populate `Rule::result_type`, `RuleArg::type`, and `Rule::constraints` from the bridged compatibility signature before `models/typecheck.cc` sees the rule.

 Defaults and alphabets are still parsed and typechecked after the rule signature is resolved, as they are today.